 - If allergies appear to be an issue, we refer to an Allergy Specialist for testing and treatment.

-- If the tonsils are enlarged we refer to Homeopaths and Naturopaths to reduce their size with the help of diet changes and herbal supplements.
+- If the tonsils are enlarged we refer to a Naturopath to reduce their size with the help of diet changes and herbal supplements.

 - If there is severe obstruction in the airway we refer to Ear, Nose and Throat Surgeons who can help with prescription drugs or surgery to remove tonsils and adenoids, straighten a deflected nasal septum or sinus, remove nasal polyps, and so on.

-Lotus Dental, with our Lotus Health integrative practitioners.
+Lotus Dental, in conjunction with our integrative practitioners:

 Mandibular Advancement Splint (MAS) to move the jaw forward in sleep

-Patients with mild to moderate Obstructive Sleep Apnoea respond best to dental appliance therapy.
-The Mandibular Advancement Splint (MAS) is very effective for repositioning the lower jaw (bringing it forward) and increasing in the airway volume.
-This is custom-fitted for you so that it delivers maximum benefit.
+In our experience, patients with mild to moderate Obstructive Sleep Apnoea generally respond best to dental appliance therapy.
+The Mandibular Advancement Splint (MAS) is used to reposition the lower jaw (bringing it forward) and increase the airway volume.

 We also explain how to clean and care for your splint to get the best performance and long usage from it.

-Over-the-counter splints have been shown to be less effective and are not as comfortable, because they aren’t made for your unique bone structure or professionally fitted.
+Over-the-counter splints are not as comfortable, because they aren’t made for your unique bone structure or professionally fitted.

-In cases of severe sleep apnoea a Continuous Positive Airway Pressure (CPAP) machine may be needed, which is made available by the sleep clinic.
-A combination of dental appliance and CPAP machine has been used very successfully in many cases.
+In cases of severe sleep apnoea a Continuous Positive Airway Pressure (CPAP) machine may be needed, which is made available by a sleep clinic.

 Light Wire orthodontics to expand the dental arch